Keeping the “Life” in “Life Sciences”

 Helping Teachers Make the Humane Choice

-NAVS strongly believes that no student or teacher should be punished for standing up for their right to choose a humane dissection alternative, and we have long touted the advantages of working with humane dissection tools as alternatives to “traditional” dissection.
+NAVS strongly believes that students and teachers should be able to choose a humane dissection alternative, and we have long touted the advantages of working with humane dissection tools as alternatives to “traditional” dissection.

 The humane solutions catalog features effective non-animal alternatives to help teach students valuable skills while they learn about anatomy and physiology.
-From web-based programs and apps to physical models, teachers can find cost-effective solutions that meet their needs.
+From web-based programs and apps to physical models, teachers can find engaging solutions that meet their instructional needs at many price points.

 The BioLEAP Classroom Grant offers awards of up to $1,000 to teachers in the United States who want to implement humane methods in their classrooms.